dragxnd/WinXpRecycleSound/README.md

 # WinXpRecycleSound
-Sets on windows 10 the sound of recycle from windows xp
+Sets on windows 10 the sound of recycle from windows xp.
+Run program as Admin